 It makes no difference for the mapping if requested or provided interfaces are required by the test system and SUT.
-Hence, TTCN can be used on the client side and server side without modifications to the mapping rules.
+Hence, TTCN can be used on client and server side without modifications to the mapping rules.

 This Recommendation is structured similar to the IDL specification to provide easy access to the mapping of each IDL element.